 - A central theme in Noir; Kirika and Mirielle's curious relationship is key to the plot.

-- The Melancholy of Haruhi Suzumiya - Haruhi and Kyon, He's a down to earth, Ordinary Highschool Student, and Deadpan Snarker and she's a hyperactive Genki Girl, who is also God.
+- Haruhi Suzumiya: Haruhi and Kyon, He's a down to earth, Ordinary Highschool Student, and Deadpan Snarker and she's a hyperactive Genki Girl, who is also God.

-- Gakuen Alice has a Mikan, Hotari, Natsumi, and Luka.
+- Alice Academy has a Mikan, Hotaru, Natsume, and Luka.
 Any way you mix and match you get an Odd Couple.

 - Gon and Killua in Hunter × Hunter probably count, because it's been pointed out that even their Nen types are complete opposites of each other.
 Gon's a naive, strong-willed boy from the country and Killua is a devious ex-Assassin who also happens to be very, very rich.
 Kurapika and Leorio probably count, too.

-- And how could we forget the ultimate example.
-Goku and Vegeta from Dragon Ball are complete opposites that are, forced to team up.
-No matter how much they don't like it.
+- Goku and Vegeta from Dragon Ball Z are complete opposites that are repeatedly forced to team up, no matter how much they don't like it.
 It starts out as a still fairly tense Enemy Mine, but by the Buu Saga we get whole episodes of them bickering and snarking at each other while wandering Buu's innards.

 - In The Secret Agreement, Yuuichi is down to earth and realistic while Iori is impractical, otherworldly, and has very scattered attachments to actual things.
 On top of this there is a large wealth and class gap between them.
 They aren't quite a case of Opposites Attract, but in-story Yuuichi remarks to himself how they are an unlikely couple.